 Sir Robin of Locksley, better known as Robin Hood, became a famous character for stealing from the rich and giving to the poor.
 If you like the idea of empowering everyone to get into the stock market, Robinhood is an option worth exploring.

 Robinhood offers free stock trades.
 And “free” doesn’t mean “free, but with fees and other costs.”
 Trades have zero commission.
 Just download the app, connect to your bank, fund your account, and you can truly trade fee-free.
 For extended trading hours and margin accounts, you can upgrade to Robinhood Gold for a fee.

 Robinhood is essentially a no-frills online stock brokerage.
 Because they don’t have fancy offices around the country, they can run a lower-cost operation and pass on the savings to investors like you.
 The company makes money from Robinhood Gold users, as well as from the interest earned on account cash balances.

 If you don’t want to think much about your investments but want to contribute regularly, Acorns is a top option.
 Link a debit or credit card to the app and Acorns will “round up” your transactions to the next dollar and invest the “spare change” you would have received had you paid in cash.
 Acorns invests your funds automatically in one of five professionally managed exchange-traded fund (ETF) portfolios.

-Accounts with a balance up to $5,000 pay just $1 per month and accounts with a balance over $5,000 pay a competitive 0.25% fee.
+Accounts with a balance up to $5,000 pay just $1 per month and accounts with a balance over $5,000 pay a competitive 0.25% annual fee.
 For college students with a .edu email, you can use Acorns for free for up to four years from the date of registration.

 The existing portfolios focus on low-cost exchange-traded funds that offer you diverse investments without a giant starting investment.
 A few dollars here and there adds up, and Acorns makes it easy to invest in small amounts.

 The Stash app includes educational content customized to your investment preferences.
 You can choose between values-driven portfolios focused on different investing themes, or you can build a custom portfolio.
 Funding your account can be done manually whenever you want, or you can set up an “Auto-Stash” plan for recurring investments.